 What is Private Placement Life Insurance?

-"PPLI" is a variable universal life insurance product designed for high net worth individuals.
-It is offered by both domestic and foreign insurance companies and provides policy holders with sophisticated asset management choices, including a wide variety of hedge funds and fund-of-funds.
+Private Placement Life Insurance (“PPLI”) is a variable universal life insurance product designed for high net worth individuals.
+It is offered by both domestic and foreign insurance companies and provides policy holders with sophisticated asset management choices, including a wide variety of hedge funds and hedge funds of funds.

 Why are investors interested in PPLI?

 Generally, the core motivation for acquiring a PPLI product is to establish a tax-free investment environment, at the lowest possible cost, in which an investor may designate hedge fund or traditional money manager(s) to manage the assets paid into the insurance policy.
 Furthermore, the death benefit component of the policy may be used in wealth transfer and estate tax mitigation strategies.

 What are the income tax advantages of life insurance?

 The income tax benefits of life insurance include: (1) tax-free earnings (dividends, interest, and capital gain) on policy assets; (2) the ability to withdraw and to borrow assets from the policy cash value free of income tax (with proper structuring); and (3) the receipt of policy proceeds by the policy beneficiaries at the death of the insured on an income tax-free basis.